Skip to main content

 5. Avoiding the Service Locator Anti-pattern

-While ServiceLocator.Current.GetInstance<T>() exists for compatibility and niche static contexts (like custom validators or legacy extensions), it is considered an anti-pattern in modern Optimizely development.
+While ServiceLocator.Current.GetInstance<T>() exists for compatibility and niche static contexts such as custom validators or legacy extensions, it is considered an anti-pattern in modern Optimizely development.

-• Opaque Dependencies: It hides the dependencies of a class, making it difficult to understand the system architecture at a glance.
+• Opaque Dependencies: It hides the dependencies of a class, making it difficult to understand system architecture at a glance or during a code review.

-• Testing Hurdles: Mocking dependencies for unit tests becomes significantly more complex when using static service location.
+• Testing Hurdles: Mocking dependencies for unit tests becomes significantly more complex when using static service location - dependencies cannot be substituted via constructor parameters.

 • Scope Mismanagement: In CMS 12 PaaS environments, using ServiceLocator.Current outside of a web request requires manual scope creation using CreateServiceLocatorScope to prevent data corruption.